Jealousy in Open Relationships: The Alarm Bell, Not the Arsonist

 3) Self-Worth and Replaceability

-Sometimes jealousy isn’t about your partner’s behavior.
-It’s about your internal math:
+Sometimes jealousy isn’t really about what your partner did—it’s about your internal math, where self-worth gets calculated through relationship status:

 “If I’m not chosen first, I’m not worthy.”

-If your worth is contingent on being the favorite, jealousy will show up whenever your partner enjoys someone else—because their enjoyment becomes “evidence” against you.
+If your worth depends on being the favorite, jealousy will reliably show up whenever your partner enjoys someone else—because their enjoyment gets interpreted as data about you.
+That’s classic cognitive appraisal: emotions don’t just come from events, they come from the meanings we assign to events (e.g., “this means I’m less valued”).
+Self Determination Theory

 4) Past Injuries and Pattern Memory